Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Other systems

-where Im() denotes the imaginary component.
-Similar to the neutrino-antineutrino oscillation, the two-body interaction term is not invariant with a change of basis, so $\vec{B}$ is fixed to the same value as in Sec. \ref{sec:nuantinuoscillations}.
-Fig. \ref{fig:majorana_nuantinu_2flav_vs3flav} shows results for Majorana neutrinos.
-The $n_f$ = 3 case shows more irregularity than the $n_f$ = 2 case, with the $\ket{\nu_e \bar{\nu}_\mu}$ initial state showing non-periodic behavior.
-Also similar to the neutrino-antineutrino case, changing the physics to set all mixing angles to zero, or to set all mixing angles but $\theta_{v12}$ and one of the mass-difference parameters to 0, are the only ways to make it so that the $n_f$ = 2 neutrino-antineutrino result replicates the $n_f$ = 3 neutrino-antineutrino result.
-One difference is that lower-amplitude, higher-frequency modes have a lower prominence for the $\ket{\nu_e \nu_e}$ initial state and a higher prominence for the $\ket{\nu_e \nu_\mu}$ initial state than for Dirac neutrino-antineutrino and neutrino-neutrino counterparts, respectively.
-Additionally, the frequency of the oscillation for periodic patterns is half that of counterparts in the Dirac case.
-If this result holds for asymptotically large N, this suggests that neutrinos from the initial burst at the collapse of an iron core, which is probably composed primarily of electron neutrinos, could potentially be used to probe whether neutrinos are Majorana or Dirac fermions.
-For the interaction-term-only case shown in Fig. \ref{fig:majorana_nuantinu_2flav_vs3flav_2bodyonly}, the results the same as those of the Dirac neutrino case for the initial state of $\ket{\nu_e \nu_\mu}$.
+for $n_f = 2$.
+Both Eq. \ref{eq:H_collectiveneutrinooscilationmajorana} and \ref{eq:H_collectiveneutrinooscilationmajorana_nf2} are in the flavor basis and Im() denotes the imaginary component.
+As in Sec. \ref{sec:fourneutrinosim} and \ref{sec:nuantinuoscillations}, the energies of the neutrinos are all held to the same value $E$.
+In the same manner as with the neutrino-antineutrino oscillation, the two-body interaction term is not invariant with a change of basis for $n_f = 3$ (though it is for $n_f = 2$), so $\vec{B}(E)$ is fixed to the same value as in Sec. \ref{sec:nuantinuoscillations}.

+Fig. \ref{fig:majorana_nuantinu_2flav_vs3flav} shows results for Majorana neutrinos. {\it A priori}, the Majorana $\ket{\nu_e \nu_e}$ state should behave similarly to the Dirac $\ket{\nu_e \bar{\nu}_e}$ and the Majorana $\ket{\nu_e \nu_\mu}$ should behave similarly to the Dirac $\ket{\nu_e \nu_\mu}$, and several results agree with this.
+First, the $n_f$ = 3 $\ket{\nu_e \nu_\mu}$ initial state case shows a similar pattern of irregularity to its Dirac counterpart.
+Second, the Majorana $\ket{\nu_e \nu_e}$ exhibits the same behavior as does the Dirac $\ket{\nu_e \bar{\nu}_e}$ Third, changing the physics to set all mixing angles to zero, or to set all mixing angles but $\theta_{v12}$ and one of the mass-difference parameters to 0, are the only ways to make it so that the $n_f$ = 2 results replicate the $n_f$ = 3 results.
+One difference is that lower-amplitude, higher-frequency modes in the $n_f$ = 3 $\ket{\nu_e \nu_\mu}$ initial state case have a higher prominence for Majorana than for the Dirac neutrinos.
+Additionally, the frequency of the oscillation for periodic patterns in the Majorana is half that of counterparts in the Dirac neutrino-neutrino case.
+If these differences persist at asymptotically large N, neutrinos from the initial burst at the collapse of an iron core, which are probably composed primarily of electron neutrinos, could potentially be used to probe whether neutrinos are Majorana or Dirac fermions.

+Similarly to Sec. \ref{sec:nuantinuoscillations}, the dynamics were also sampled for the case where only the collective neutrino oscillation term is included in the Hamiltonian, and the results, presented in Fig. \ref{fig:majorana_nuantinu_2flav_vs3flav_2bodyonly}, are the same as those of their Dirac counterparts.
+Thus, vacuum neutrino oscillation effects in dense neutrino environments are likely an explanation for the differences in the entanglement dynamics of Dirac and Majorana collective neutrino oscillations.